mjb3/BayesianWorkflows.jl/docs/src/workflows.md

 ## Inference workflows

-The package implements three distinct workflows, covering both single-model [i.e. paramerter-] inference and multi-model inference (or 'model comparison'.)
+The package implements three automated Bayesian inference workflows, covering both single-model [i.e. paramerter-] inference and multi-model inference (or 'model comparison'.)

 ### [Single-model] parameter inference
 The purpose of the first workflow is to 'infer' the [likely] model parameters, given a set of observations data `y`.